AkasshShah/ControlPatientIntake/README.md

 The API will be looking for POST requests for higher security and larger message sizes.

+## Receiving a response from the API

+The response from the API will be a JSON encoded array with two main keys:
+ - Status
+ - ReturnData

+### Status

+Status will be a string.
+Status can take the following values:
+ - `"OK"` when the API receives what is expected and the `Token` passed has valid permissions
+ - `"PermissionDenied"` when the Token isn't valid or if that group doesn't have access to complete the task
+ - `"InvalidData"` when the data received by the API wasn't valid, like entering a `string` of length 20 for `SSN`

 ## Sending the API a message

 The message must be JSON formatted.
 The message will hold the following in a JSON string: